-Born in Utrecht, Netherlands in 1883, Christian Küpper was officially registered as the son of Wilhelm Küpper and Henrietta Catharina Margadant but, unconvinced of his parentage, he took the name Theo Van Doesburg.
-Little is known of his early life, but he began painting naturalistic subjects c.
+The artist was born in Utrecht, the Netherlands in 1883, Christian Küpper was formally registered as the son of Wilhelm Küpper and Henrietta Catharina Margadant however, unconvinced of his parentage, he took the title Theo Van Doesburg.
+Little is known of his early life, but he started painting naturalistic subjects c.
 1899.
-In 1903 he began his military service, and near that time met his first wife, Agnita Feis, a Theosophist and poet.
-Between 1914 and 1915 the strong influence of Wassily Kandinsky became clear in his drawings and abstract works.
+In 1903 he began his army service, and close that time met his first wife, Agnita Feis, a Theosophist and poet.
+Between 1914 and 1915 the powerful influence of Wassily Kandinsky became apparent from his drawings and abstract functions.

 While reviewing an exposition, Van Doesburg was introduced to the functions of Piet Mondrian.
 In these works, he saw his perfect in painting: complete abstraction of reality.
 Shortly after the exposition, Van Doesburg contacted Piet Mondrian and with associated artists Bart van der Leck, Anthony Kok, Vilmos Huszar, and J.J.P.
 Oud, in 1917 they founded the magazine De Stijl.